zzak/glorify/README.md

 Sinatra helper to parse markdown with syntax highlighting like the pros

-Renders via redcarpet with syntax highlighting thanks to albino.
+Renders via redcarpet with syntax highlighting thanks to [pygments.rb](https://github.com/tmm1/pygments.rb).
 Able to use fenced code blocks like github, and includes a default pygments stylesheet.

 ## install